aarora79/compile-llm-for-aws-silicon/README.md

 ## High level steps

 1. Download and install [Conda](https://www.anaconda.com/download#linux) on your EC2 VM.
+1. Clone this repo on the EC2 VM.
 1. Create a new conda environment for `Python 3.10` and install the packages listed in `requirements.txt`.

     ```{.bash}